 For those looking for the latest lung disease news, it can seem like an under-reported subject to those affected.
-That’s why we, at the Lung Institute, search the internet to find the latest news about stem cell therapy, new lung disease treatments and lifestyle modifications.
+That’s why we, at the Lung Institute, search the internet to find the latest news about cellular therapy, new lung disease treatments and lifestyle modifications.
 We do this, so you can spend less time on Google and more time doing what you love.

 Study Finds Those Who Quit Smoking Are Wired for Success

 Successfully quitting smoking could be all in your mind – or brain – to be more accurate.
 A recent study conducted at Duke University found that smokers who quit could be hard-wired in the brain for successful smoking cessation.
 Researchers looked at brain scans of smokers trying to quit and found that those who succeeded had greater communication between the two regions of the brain, which factor in to the urge to smoke.
 Those who succeeded had a stronger connection between the insula, which controls urges and cravings, and the somatosensory cortex, home to touch and motor control.
 More information is needed, but researchers think this is a great first step in finding new smoking cessations treatments.

 You can read more about this on Fox News.